lequeso/awesomeincu-2015/_posts/2014-05-20-our-learning-philosophy.md

 ---
 layout: post
-title: "Our Learning Philosophy at Awesome Inc U"
+title: "Our Learning Philosophy at We Love Pasta"
 description: "We're building a world-class learning environment, by learning from the best."
 category:
 tags: [learntocode, learning, teaching, philosophy]